kolbasa/cordova-plugin-apkupdater/README.md

 The download will also speed up automatically if a Wifi connection is detected.

-For important updates you can also actively get the user to download the installation file.

 An example with a 15 minute time interval:
 ```js
 cordova.plugins.apkupdater.backgroundDownload(